HlexNC/HlexNC/README.md

 ## What I've been up to 🚀

+- 🌱 Developing Zelara-AI, a Computer Vision webapp for Plants.
-- 🐔 Creating ChickenVision, a fun AR mobile app.
+- 🐔 Worked on ChickenVision, a fun AR mobile app.
 - 🦄 Developed UNICorn, an AI university assistant.
 - 🎨 Mastered 3D modeling with Blender.
 - 🦊 Created WildForFood, a web Unity game.
 - 📚 Developed Markdown to Word, Pptx, Google Docs conversion algorithms.

 ## What I'm learning 📚
-- 🌐 Expanding my knowledge in Kotlin, Java, and C#.
+- 🌐 Expanding my knowledge in Cloud Computing.
 - 💡 Diving deeper into advanced programming concepts.

 ## Education 🎓